bonfire-networks/CommonsPub-Server/README.md

-# CommonsPub Federated Server
+# ZenPub Federated Server

 ## About the project
-[CommonsPub](http://commonspub.org) is a project to create a generic federated server, based on the `ActivityPub` and `ActivityStreams` web standards).
+ZenPub is a flavour of [CommonsPub](http://commonspub.org), itself a project to create a generic federated server, based on the `ActivityPub` and `ActivityStreams` web standards.

 This is the back-end, written in Elixir (running on the Erlang VM, and using the Phoenix web framework).
 The federation API uses [ActivityPub](http://activitypub.rocks/)